 I did that math to show you that it’s not more expensive to make healthier, homemade marshmallows.
 Once you get over the idea of pouring 1 1/2 cups of quality raw honey into a pan and turning it into candy, you’ll be amazed at how much better these homemade marshmallows taste, and what a plushy texture they have.

-And if you are using herbs in them, the flavor is even better after a couple of days in their air tight container.
+And if you are using herbs in them, the flavour is even better after a couple of days in their airtight container.
 And then there are the health benefits.
 Keep reading.

 But here’s why I’m in love with homemade marshmallows!